British Woman Audrey Schoeman Survives After Her Heart Stopped For 6 Hours, Shocking Doctors

 “I don’t want this to take away that hobby from me,” she said.

-This bizarre case actually helps teach doctors new ways to treat future patients who are in cardiac arrest.
+This bizarre case actually helps doctors find new ways to treat future patients who are in cardiac arrest.
 In fact, doctors have actually started using intentional hypothermia to preserve brain function in patients experiencing heart failure.

 In many cases, mental deterioration is one of the primary worries in the case of heart failure.
 When popular actress Carrie Fisher died in 2016 from cardiac arrest, America was reminded once again of how quickly this can take effect, as The Inquisitr previously reported.
-Factors that often play a role in cardiac issues are smoking, obesity, high cholesterol and high blood pressure.
+Factors that often play a role in cardiac issues are smoking, obesity, high cholesterol, and high blood pressure.

 Delivered To Your INBOX